v1centebarros/mei-tdw-p1/README.md

-# Project Laozi
+# Project Odin

 In the digital age, individuals and organizations are often overwhelmed by vast amounts of information stored across numerous documents and files.
 While search engines and research platforms like Scopus offer keyword-based search and document organization, there is still a need for a personal, intuitive, and intelligent system that can analyze, organize, and make sense of user-uploaded documents.

-Laozi addresses this challenge by providing an innovative file repository platform that extracts, analyses, and indexes text and metadata from uploaded documents.
+Odin addresses this challenge by providing an innovative file repository platform that extracts, analyses, and indexes text and metadata from uploaded documents.
 The system enables keyword-based searches, highlights relevant document sections, and offers AI-powered insights into single or multiple documents through an interactive chat interface.
-By streamlining document management and analysis, Laozi acts as a personal knowledge hub, empowering users to extract actionable insights from their own data.
+By streamlining document management and analysis, Odin acts as a personal knowledge hub, empowering users to extract actionable insights from their own data.

 ---